 This is certainly backed up in the film's first trailer, where we see a wide-eyed, wonderfully optimistic Wonka returning from years of travel and ready to set his sights on building the world's best chocolate factory.

-Specific plot details are as yet unknown, but it has been announced that Wonka will be a musical adaptation.
 In an interview with British Vogue, Chalamet revealed that he has seven musical numbers throughout the film, citing them as an “escape” to everyday life.

 Wonka is coming to cinemas on 8 December.